rob006-software/yii2-simple-auth/README.md

 $response = $request->send();
 ```

-By default Authenticator send authentication token in header of request.
-Alternatively you can send
+By default `Authenticator` sends authentication token in the header of the request.
+Alternatively
-it as param in GET or POST request.
-Be careful when you use POST method, becouse this will set
+you can send it in GET or POST param of request.
+Be careful when you using POST method because
-request method as POST and all data set by `setData()` will be send as POST data and will not be
+this will set request method as POST and all data set by `\yii\httpclient\Request::setData()` will
-included in the URL.
+be sent as POST data and will not be included in the URL.

 Authentication by GET param with custom secret key: